7uperior/famlafl/docs/source/implementations/frac_diff.rst

 Implementation
 **************

-The following function implemented in mlfinlab can be used to achieve stationarity with maximum memory representation.
+The following function implemented in famlafl can be used to achieve stationarity with maximum memory representation.

 .. autofunction::  plot_min_ffd